 Virgo Sun, Scorpio Moon: The Scholary Super-Fox and the Secretly Sexy Librarian, the Smartly Dressed Detective and the World’s Most Effective Spy (“This article will self-destruct in five seconds”)

 Virgo is the Hard Working Nurse, the Long Suffering Nun, the Discerning Analyst, the Humble Servant, and the Uber-Fit Health Guru of the Zodiac.
 In medical astrology Virgo rules the intestines which quietly but dutifully separate what stays with the body for nutritive purposes from what must be discarded as waste.
 This is where Virgo gets its analytical abilities, its health consciousness, and its tendency to serve anonymously from.
 When a person’s Sun (identity) is in Virgo they will come to be identified with their competence, intelligence, and helpfulness.
-Florence Nightingale was not a Virgo but her image in most people’s minds as a reform minded nurse is about as Virgo as it gets.
+Florence Nightingale was not technically a Virgo but her image as a reform minded nurse is about as Virgo as it gets.

 Sitting 60 degrees from Virgo is Scorpio, the sign the sign of the Shaman and the Spy, the Sorceress and the Spell-Caster, the Hitman and the Detective, the Investment Banker and the Contract Killer, the Criminal Deviant and the Depth Psychologist, the Covert-Op and the Deep Cover Cop, the Countess-in-Chief of Mind Bending and the Professor Emeritus of Freak Nasty.
 When a person’s Moon (emotional needs) is in Scorpio (depth) they are nourished by anything that involves secrets, souls, or intense sex appeal.
 To illustrate: using its premier date as its date of birth, the film Basic Instinct starring Sharon Stone is a Scorpio Moon film.
 (Chart) The film’s famous “interrogation” scene is an extreme but not all together inaccurate summary of the Scorpio Moon’s clandestine psychological prowess: